Showing 1-17 of 17 results

 Understanding this potential for sustainable development, Simon Ellis of Marine Environmental Research Institute of Pohnpei (MERIP) designed a Professional Development Program project aimed toward expanding Rabbitfish aquaculture in the Pacific Islands.
 The highly collaborative project shared information and resources with agriculture/aquaculture professionals, extension agents, private sector aquaculture entrepreneurs, and sustainable development NGOs in the Micronesia region.
 The project included a four-day training at MERIP, a study tour for three personnel to Hawaii to train in marine fish hatchery techniques, and an easy to read pictorial manual on raising Rabbitfish.

+Ellis is excited about an unexpected outcome of the project.
 “The workshop led to a very positive collaboration with the University of Hawaii College of Tropical Agriculture and Hawaii Sea Grant.”

 For more information on this project, see sare.org/projects, and search for project number EW18-006